GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/uikit-overview.md

 ![Screenshot shows an Xcode screen selecting a dependency version and an Xcode screen downloading that dependency](../assets/spm-01.png)

-The repository contains 2 targets: StreamChat and StreamChatUI.
+The repository contains 3 targets: StreamChat, StreamChatUI and StreamChatSwiftUI.

 - If you'll use the UIKit components, select StreamChat and StreamChatUI.
+- If you will use the SwiftUI components, select StreamChat and StreamChatSwiftUI.
 - If you don't need any UI components, select just StreamChat.

 ![Screenshot shows an Xcode screen with dependency targets to be selected](../assets/spm-02.png)